nickpostovoi/codingchallenges/README.md

 ## Project 2: 📈 Predicting Twitter Engagement using Text Data Mining

-- **🎯 Aim:**
-  - Employ machine learning techniques to analyze tweets and predict the engagement metrics.
+- **🎯 Aim:** Employ TDM techniques to analyze tweets and predict the engagement metrics.
-  - TDM is a key component of this project.
 - **🔍 Methodology:**
   - Comprehensive data cleaning and preprocessing.
   - Feature engineering with a focus on text-derived features.